 A life of not knowing when I could shower, or spend regular quiet times with God, or go out by myself for more than an hour.

 On top of the inadequacy I felt in meeting my newborn’s needs, it felt difficult, if not impossible at times to care for myself.
 In a scramble to hold onto anything I could of life before baby, I tried to force old habits and activities in the chaos of my new life.
 But it sounded something akin to a noisy gong or a clanging cymbal, clashing with the constant needs of a little one.
-When baby awoke and interrupted a quiet time with God, my attitude reflected more anger than love.
-When baby got sick and kept me home from an event or conference, I felt resentful with my baby for blocking opportunities.
+On the mornings baby awoke and interrupted a quiet time with God, my attitude reflected more anger than love.
+When baby got sick and kept me home from an event, I felt resentful with him for blocking opportunities.
 When baby ate my scrapbook paper, or pulled all the yarn out of a half-finished crocheted beanie hat, I fumed.
 Sometimes, I exploded.

 After two years of this push and pull, I finally surrendered to the reality of my life as a mother.
-I turned towards my son and I determined to give him the attention he needed and deserved, letting the rest fall away.
+I turned towards my son and determined to give him the attention he needed, letting the rest fall away.
 I began to rebuild my life around my responsibilities to my son.

-It felt frightening, even like death to a part of me, to let go of the life I had so tightly grasped.
-But the truest part of me felt hopeful, even happy, because I knew it was what I needed to do, for my boy, for myself.
+It felt frightening, like a death even, to let go of the life I had so tightly grasped.
+But the truest part of me felt hopeful, even happy, because I knew it was what I needed to do.
 It was the best decision I ever made.

 It took some boredom and a lot of creativity and sacrifice.
 I stepped away from all my prior church and outside commitments.
 I gave up quiet times for a while, knowing that I would better honor God for it.
 And I decided to put away the decorating projects and other hobbies that required concentration and uninterrupted time.
 I determined to put my son first and explore activities we could do together.
 The work was long and winding with many hiccups and dead-ends.
 But before long, I found life, more abundantly than I ever expected.
 I discovered new ways to care for my soul while also caring well for my son.